iturdikulov/notes/index.md

 Almost [all notes](https://github.com/iturdikulov/notes) written in [[English]] language, which isn't my primary one, so be ready for grammar mistakes.

-Use default browser search function (usually aviable with `Ctrl/CMD-F` shortcut key) to locate some note by filename in left sidebar, instead space use `_` character.
+Use default browser search function (usually available with `Ctrl/CMD-F` shortcut key) to locate some note by filename in left sidebar, instead space use `_` character.

 Use website search functional in left sidebar (or use `Ctrl/CMD-K` shortcut key) for full-text search.